DmitriBogdanov/hatman-game/docs/dev_set_up_vs_2022.md

-﻿# Setting up Visual Studio 2022
+﻿# Setting up Visual Studio 2022 & building from scratch

 [<- to README.md](..)